Skip to content

 Warning

-The addresses in secrets.json are designed to be used as hot wallets and should not hold large amounts of tokens, since their private keys are accessible on a machine that is permanently online.
-Instead, it's best to keep your main account in an offline wallet and transfer funds to these hot wallets as needed.
+• The addresses in secrets.json are for hot wallets and should not hold large token amounts, as their private keys are on an always-online machine.
+Keep your main account in an offline wallet and transfer funds as needed.

 3. Prevent other users from reading the secrets.json file: